SuperDARNCanada/SDdatatools/README.md

 1. Reads in fitcon data for the associated radars for the given hemisphere
 2. Stores the files in the path "plot path"/fitcon date/hemisphere/current date/
+3. Obtains OMNI data from [OMNI Nasa](https://omniweb.sci.gsfc.nasa.gov/form/dx1.html)
+4. Error handling from rst, commands and Nasa website
+5. Error and Warning messages
+* Error messages are printed to stderr
+* Warning messages are printed to stdout.
+The messages will comment if files are no used in the process.
+6. Omni file archiving with the *omnipath* option
+7. Debugging log with the *debug* option, documents all the variables and commands ran in the script for debugging purposes.

 ## How To Run